ReddikHaien/SheetCuttingTools/README.md

 The greedy segmentator is a "first-come-first-served" based polygon segmentation algorithm.
 It tries to expand a segment as long as all constraints are fulfilled.
 It starts on a new segment once it can't extend a segment anymore.
 This segmentation component produces large, uneven sheets, though can work Ok on simpler geometry.

 #### Cake slicer segmentator
-The cake slicer segmentator is a segmentation component that divides a component radially into even segments (Like a cake!)
+The cake slicer segmentator is a segmentation component that divides a component radially into even segments (Like a cak

 ### Flattening
 The flattening components are responsible for converting models/segments into 2D representations that can be folded back into the original shape.
 How a shape is flattened out is based on the specific component, e.g. the greedy flattener produces large and uneven segments, while a different implementation might produce a better result.